quantumJLBass/boa-fraud/profiles/corporations/IDEA/IDEA alfn/idea alfn.md

 8:00-6:00 PM – ALFN Registration & Information Desk – National Ballroom Foyer

-4:00-5:00 PM – Presentation by Charity Partner – Genesis Women’s Shelter & Support – National Ballroom
+4:00-5:00 PM – Presentation by Charity Partner – Genesis Women's Shelter & Support – National Ballroom

-Genesis’ core mission is to empower women and children by offering safety, shelter, and support.
+Genesis' core mission is to empower women and children by offering safety, shelter, and support.
 In that same regard, we strive to create a workplace as diverse as the communities we serve and where everyone feels empowered to be their full, authentic selves.
 With these guiding principles, we commit to inclusion across race, gender, age, religion, sexual orientation, identity and experience so we may listen, learn, work together and succeed as a team.
 Moderator
 January Taylor, Esq., Managing Partner, McMichael Taylor Gray, LLC - WILL Attorney Member Chair

 Panelists
 Amy Norton, Chief Development Officer, Genesis
-Erika Alonso, Chief Legal Services Officer, Genesis 5:00-6:00 PM – Networking Reception & Auction, co-hosted by ALFN’s WILL, IDEA & JPEG Committees – National Ballroom
+Erika Alonso, Chief Legal Services Officer, Genesis 5:00-6:00 PM – Networking Reception & Auction, co-hosted by ALFN's WILL, IDEA & JPEG Committees – National Ballroom

-6:00-7:00 PM – Dinner & Auction, co-hosted by ALFN’s WILL, IDEA & JPEG Committees – National Ballroom
+6:00-7:00 PM – Dinner & Auction, co-hosted by ALFN's WILL, IDEA & JPEG Committees – National Ballroom

 7:00 PM – Dinner & Auction Concludes